-The organization of the health service in prisons is quite poor because the medical staff is considered a part of the prison's administration, whose work is under the competence of the prison management, that is, the Ministry of Justice, and not the Ministry of Health.
+The organization of the health service in prisons is quite poor because the medical staff is considered a part of the prison's administration whose work is under the competence of the prison management, that is, the Ministry of Justice, and not the Ministry of Health.
 The existing solution is unsustainable and very problematic as regards the interests of the prisoners.

 Unfortunately, in spite of persistently pointing out the unsatisfactory level of health care in all prison reports, it is the HCHRS' impression that the Ministry, and even the prisons' managements have not dealt with this problem with adequate attention.
 Primarily, this illustrates that the officials are not sufficiently aware that inadequate health care most easily leads to situations which can be characterized as "inhumane or humiliating behavior".
 Even more disturbing is the fact that there isn't an awareness of the extremely important role the health service in each particular institution has in fighting against abuse.
 On the contrary, health services in all prisons behave as they are part of the penal system, disregarding their basic function.
 Such an unacceptable and very concerning approach is, certainly, the result of a poor systemic solution as part of the Ministry of Justice, but it is also the result of Serbia's seriously flawed health system.
-The HCHRS holds that the competence over health services in prisons must urgently be transferred to the Ministry of Health.
+The HCHRS holds that the competence over health.